 Family seeks help solving murders 10 years later

 Dec.
-9—ANDOVER — It has been nearly a decade since Holly Senykoff and John Magee's parents, John and Geraldine Magee, were found murdered in their Andover home.
+16—ANDOVER — It has been a decade since Holly Senykoff and John Magee's parents, John and Geraldine Magee, were found murdered in their Andover home.

 As the anniversary nears, Senykoff and Magee are once again asking for assistance from anyone who might recall even the smallest detail to help solve the case.